MP-Rogers/MP-Rogers/README.md

 ## Hi there 👋

-I'm MP Rogers.
-A Jamaican Marine Scientist with a little facination with tech and data.
+I'm MP Rogers, a janmaican marine Scientist with a little facination with tech and data.
 I'm currently(2025) researching endemic Caribbean seaweeds, and working on my data analysis and communication skills on the side.

 <!--